cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - S3: Server Side encryption can now be enabled and configured.
 This feature provides settings for configuring encryption of data in an S3 bucket.
 - Beta tag: all service offerings tagged as beta and will not be displayed by default in the marketplace.
 Set the environment variable `GSB_COMPATIBILITY_ENABLE_BETA_SERVICES` to true to enable them.
 - PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PosgreSQL configuration.
 This will require the AWS certificate bundle to be installed, or it can be disabled by setting "use_tls=false"
+- PostgreSQL: a new "provider_verify_certificate" property allows for the PostgreSQL Terraform provider to skip the verification of the server certificate.

 ### Fix:
 - minimum constraints on MySQL and PostreSQL storage_gb are now enforced